About The Hunts

 What We Do In Taiji

-Dolphin Project is the only organization to have had a consistent ground presence in Taiji since 2003.
-We document and livestream the hunts throughout the course of the entire season in hopes of raising awareness to this practice, as well as work with local activists who want to end the hunts.
+Dolphin Project is the only organization to have had a consistent ground presence in Taiji since 2003, documenting and livestreaming the hunts in hopes of raising awareness of this practice.
+We also collaborate with various local Japanese activists who are working to end the hunts.
+Dolphin Project is funding several lawsuits which are currently in litigation in Japanese courts.

 The Challenges We Face